naveenmicrolise/technical-test/MATD-test.md

 ##Submission

-Create a public repository on github with your code and send us the link.
+Create a public repository on github with your code and send us the link OR you can use onedrive, google drive etc. to send us your code and instructions.